LaxarJS/laxar/docs/manuals/flow_and_places.md

 ```

 If the user decides to save his information by navigating to the target *save*, the exit point *saveProfile* with values for the parameters *userId* and *profession* will be called.
-On the other hand if the user cancels the process by navigating to the target *cancel*, the exit point *cancelProcess* with values for the parameters *userId* and *reasonForCancellation* will get invoked.
+On the other hand, if the user cancels the process by navigating to the target *cancel*, the exit point *cancelProcess* with values for the parameters *userId* and *reasonForCancellation* will get invoked.

 Using the simple mechanisms introduced here, most integration scenarios into external applications should be possible.
 To learn how to trigger navigation from within widgets and activities, you should go on reading the [events documentation](events.md) and learn about the *navigateRequest* and *didNavigate* events.